potamides/AutomaTikZ/README.md

 # AutomaTi*k*Z<br><sub><sup>Text-Guided Synthesis of Scientific Vector Graphics with Ti*k*Z</sup></sub>
-[AutomaTi*k*Z](https://github.com/potamides/AutomaTikZ) is a software library designed for the automatic creation of scientific vector graphics using natural language inputs.
+[AutomaTi*k*Z](https://github.com/potamides/AutomaTikZ) is a software library designed for the automatic creation of scientific vector graphics using natural language descriptions.
 Generating vector graphics such as SVGs directly can be challenging, but AutomaTi*k*Z simplifies the process by using [Ti*k*Z](https://github.com/pgf-tikz/pgf), a well-known abstract graphics language that can be compiled into vector graphics, as an intermediary format.
-Ti*k*Z's user-friendly, high-level commands make it easier to perform conditional language modeling with any large language model.
+Ti*k*Z's human-oriented, high-level commands facilitate conditional language modeling with any large language model.
 AutomaTi*k*Z comes with a variety of tools for working with such models.

 ## Installation
 The base version of AutomaTi*k*Z, which already supports inference and